pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     python3 turtling.py -i

-First up, our Code will tell you something like
+In this second Pane, our Code will tell you something like
 > BYO Turtling·Py 2025.2.18<br>
-> Chatting with you, till you say:  bye<br>
+> Chatting with you, till you say:&nbsp; bye<br>

 You type out Logo or Python Instructions for your Turtles.
 Or you copy-paste Instructions in from somewhere else.

-Our Code takes any brief Logo Instructions you type, and fills them out ("auto-completes" them) to form Python Instructions, all carefully spelled and punctuated
+Our Code takes any brief Logo Instructions you type or paste, and fills them out ("auto-completes" them) to form Python Instructions, all carefully spelled and punctuated

 Our Code then has only Python Instructions to deal with.
 It forwards the Python into the Turtles of the Pane you opened for Drawing.
-The Turtles there then follow your Instructions.
+The Turtles out there then follow your Instructions.
 They move around and draw things and beep at you

 This Doc walks you through fun tests of such Turtle Instructions